autocorr/dotfiles/README.rst

 :Author: Brian Svoboda (svobodb@email.arizona.edu)
 :Source: https://github.com/autocorr/besl

-Brian Svoboda's personal dotfiles and other configuration files.
-The bits and pieces of code making up these files has slowly been accreted, like most dotfiles, from lines of code off the web.
-I don't take any personal credit for the content.
+My personal configuration files.
+The bits and pieces of code making up these files has slowly been accreted from lines of code off the web.
+The `dots.py` script will copy a selection of files to and from the repository.
+Other scripts are included to setup applications on new systems.

 License
 =======